Summer: Rutgers- Primates, Ecology, and Conservation in Indonesia

 Academics

 The first course will take place at Tuanan Biological Research Station in Central Kalimantan on the island of Borneo.
-Students will learn how to collect behavioral data on wild orangutans, quantify habitat characteristics, conduct biodiversity and primate surveys, collect biological samples, use GPS units and GIS software to generate maps, collect ethnographic data on sustainable livelihoods in the local community, and analyze and summarize data in the form of a scientific report.
-Students will also collect data for independent research projects with students from Universitas Nasional in Jakarta, and will present their results at a Biodiversity Symposium in Jakarta at the end of the course.
-Students also engage in a community development project in the village of Pasir Putih, which is about 1 km from the research station.
-In the past years, students have helped build a school, plant community gardens, and install clean water pumps for households.
+This is a remote research station where students will have the opportunity to interaction with researchers from around the globe.
+Students will learn how to collect behavioral data on wild primate populations (orangutans and gibbons), quantify biodiversity and habitat characteristics of tropical environments, collect biological samples, use GPS units and GIS software to generate maps, conduct interviews and short assessments in 2 villages about biodiversity conservation, and analyze and summarize data in the form of a scientific report.
+During this section of the trip, students will conduct group research projects and prepare their results for a presentation towards the end of the trip in Jakarta.

 Important Information for Students Regarding Visa Requirements